Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 # KalaWindow

-**KalaWindow** is a C++20 window library for Windows and Linux, used for making software and applications.
+**KalaWindow** is a C++20 window library for Windows and Linux, it is used for making software and games.

-**KalaWindow** creates and owns the OpenGL 3.3 context and Vulkan 1.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework.
-Glad or any other opengl function loaders are not required because **KalaWindow** already provides most common ones for what you would need for OpenGL or Vulkan.
+**KalaWindow** creates and owns the OpenGL 3.3 and Vulkan 1.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework. **KalaWindow** owns the GL and VK functions so Glad or other similar ones are not needed.

 ---